MFGAVIN/OBS-Alternative-to-Shadowplay/README.md

 Notice that "OBS Studio autostart" is the name of the scheduled task you gave on the first property page of the task.

-# The Guide Itself <a name = "guide"><a/>
+# Making a Sound Play on Save Replay <a name = "soundScript"><a/>

-This section is purely for the development of the guide itself.
-Also it's WIP cuz Idk what to put it in rn, (might delete later felt cute!)
+After looking for a bit and procrasinating I found out two scripts that do the same thing but plays the sound at different points

 # Credits & Cited Sources <a name = "citations"><a/>